digitalBush/jquery.maskedinput/README.md

 -------------------------------------
 jQuery Masked Input uses [NodeJS](http://www.nodejs.org) and [GruntJS](http://www.gruntjs.com) as it's developer platform and build automation tool.

 To get your environment setup correctly, you'll need nodejs version 0.8.25 or greater installed.
+You'll also need to install the grunt command line tool:

+    $ sudo npm install -g grunt-cli

 Once node is installed on your system all that you need to do is install the developer dependencies and run the grunt build: